alifar76/NegBinSig-Test/README.md

 Running the script
 ------

-There are 3 scripts in the folder src.
+There is 1 script in the folder src.
 The one to use is called ```nb_regression_outlier_filtering.R```.
 The script is run via command line using the Rscript command (in terminal).
+There are 3 scripts in the folder old_code but they can be ignored as they are just older versions, saved for trouble-shooting.

 To run the script, pass the command in following format:

 ```Rscript nb_regression_outlier_filtering.R high_vs_low_otu_table.txt high_low_mapfile.txt High Low Treatment ZINB_NB_Output_result.txt 2```